GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Less than 20% of farm owners reported using methods that require training and/or material support, such as tobacco lines and chili bombs.

 Besides providing resources for making chili bricks and chili bombs, "Roman Candle" fireworks that shoot small fireballs into the air can be used sparingly to scare off wildlife that raid farmlands.
-The crowd is excited as a member of the Ngorongoro Conservation Are Authority fires one of the fireworks into the air.
+The crowd is excited as a member of the Ngorongoro Conservation Area Authority fires one of the fireworks into the air.

 In 63% of incidents with elephants, the officers reported that the elephants dispersed because people chased them away, either with noise, fire, or light deterrents.
 In 23% of incidents, the farm owners reported that the elephants seemed to only be passing through and dispersed quickly.

-For decades, this man has guarded his crops and the crops of other villagers by lighting fires to scare elephants and cape buffalo away with smoke.
+For decades, this man has guarded his crops and the crops of other villagers by lighting small fires to scare elephants and cape buffalo away with smoke.
 Villages near the Ngorongoro Crater rely on border fires to keep the invaders out.

 You never quite know what's just around the next bush.
 It's wise to keep a respectful distance around wildlife, and especially around wild elephants.